FStarLang/FStar/doc/book/part3/part3_typeclasses.rst

 Define instances of ``printable`` for ``string``, ``a & b``, ``option a``, and ``either a b``.
 Check that you can write ``to_string [Inl (0, 1); Inr (Inl (Some true)); Inr (Inr "hello") ]`` and have F* infer the typeclass instance needed.

 Also write the typeclasss instance you need explicitly, just to check that you understand how things work.
+This is exercise should also convey that typeclasses do not increase the expressive power in any way---whatever is expressible with typeclasses, is also expressible by explicitly passing records that contain the operations needed on specific type parameters.
+However, expliciting passing this operations can quickly become overwhelming---typeclass inference keeps this complexity in check and makes it possible to build programs in an generic, abstract style without too much pain.

 .. container:: toggle